gatling/gatling/src/docs/content/reference/stats/reports/cloud/index.md

 You can copy the shareable link to share your report to non-Gatling Enterprise users, or click on the **Shareable link** itself to access it.
 Click on the **OK** button to close this modal.

-### Print to PDF
+### Create custom report

-The "Print to PDF" option lets you create your own custom report.
+The "Create custom report" option lets you create your own custom report.
 This custom report is visible online or in a PDF file that you can easily save and share.

 All metrics and charts displayed in the [Report tab]({{< ref "#report" >}}) are available for your custom report.
 You can also create reusable templates for your future needs.

-Click the "Print to PDF" button in the **Actions** dropdown to access the configure and print PDF page.
+Click the **Create custom report** button in the dropdown menu to access the configure and print PDF page.

-{{< img src="report-print-button.png" alt="Print to PDF button" >}}
+{{< img src="create-custom-report.png" alt="Create custom report button" >}}

 This report is initialized with: